stanfordhpccenter/cs74/labs/week1/lab1.md

 ----

-**REQUIRED for Windows account names containing whitespace:**
+**REQUIRED only for Windows account names containing whitespace:**

 Revise the last string of your public key **before** copying your public key to the remote server.

-Example _"User Name"_ ~ The last line of the public key will state:
+For example, if your user name is _"User Name"_, the last line of the public key will state:
 ```
 User Name@[laptop-local-address]
 ```
-Revise this adding quotation marks:
+Revise this by adding quotation marks:
 ```
 "User Name@[laptop-local-address]"
 ```

 ----

 Run the following (in one line), replacing [username] with your HPCC username, which we're providing.
 This sends a copy of your public key to the remote server: